An inexpensive Cape Cod family vacation? Is there such a thing? Absolutely!

 Catch a Brewster Whitecaps home game at Stony Brook Field, and who knows ... you might be lucky enough to see a future MLB Hall of Famer in action!

 Best of all, there's no admission charge to attend the games.
-Donations are appreciated, so I've factored a $10 donation into the entertainment budget as a good will gesture.
-But you can certainly feel free to give more or less.
-Donations are entirely voluntary.
+Donations are appreciated.
+We usually give $10 when they pass the hat, but you can certainly feel free to give more or less.
+It's entirely voluntary.

-As nice as our Cape Cod Bay beaches are, there's nothing quite as spectacular as our Atlantic Ocean coastline, with it's huge expanses of dune-backed beaches and crashing surf.
+Brewster's Cape Cod Bay coastline is gorgeous, no doubt about it.
+But there's nothing quite as spectacular as our Atlantic Ocean coastline with it's huge expanses of dune-backed beaches and crashing surf.

 Liam's, the snack bar at Nauset Beach, serves up the best onion rings known to mankind.
 And on Monday and Thursday evenings in July and August, there are free family-friendly concerts at the beach gazebo.

-Believe it or not, you can actually cut another $45 off your lodging costs, if you have a self-contained camper that's equipped to travel oversand.
+Believe it or not, you can actually slash your lodging budget to $75 a week and stay right on the shoreline - if you have a self-contained camper that's equipped to travel oversand.
 Find out more, here.